-As of August 31, 2002, net liabilities in liquidation were \$279,266.
-Cash and cash equivalents were \$21,153.
+As of November 30, 2002, net liabilities in liquidation were \$265,993.
+Cash and cash equivalents were \$25,834.
 Our primary cash needs are for administrative expenses and professional fees to wind down the Company's affairs, negotiate settlements with creditors and make required SEC filings.

-Subsequent to May 31st, 2002, we were able to negotiate settlements with all but three remaining creditors: an investment banking agreement, one trade payable and an office lease with Office Associates in New Jersey.
-Our settlements since the commencement of wind down have averaged \$0.11 for every dollar of each claim.
+As of January 10th 2003, we have been able to negotiate settlements with all but three remaining creditors: an investment banking agreement, one trade payable and an office lease with Office Associates in New Jersey.
 We will continue to seek settlements for those liabilities.
 The settlements will be limited to the cash that is available to settle these claims after deducting cash necessary to pay administrative expenses, professional fees and SEC filing costs incurred during the balance of the wind down.